ephimoff/ansible-dotfiles/README.md

 - templates
 - travis
 - proper readme
-- enable abck all commented code
+    - a manual step to enable right font in terminal
 - rewrite system with defaults module
 - maybe restructure code a little bit better